Celiac Disease and the alcohol buzz

 The concept of the Lucky Dragon is unlikely to have sprung from a purely fictional creature.
 Hongshan models of this creature, sculpted in jade, show a snakelike creature with a head and snout like that of a pig, and this might just be a fairly accurate renditions by craftsmen who haven't actually seen the creature.
 Capture of such a creature would be a lucky event if the creature were large enough to feed an entire village.
 Capture of a Lucky Dragon could be the occasion for a great feast.

-The Hongshan culture ended very unluckily when the monsoon changed its yearly course and their homeland turned into a desert.
+The Hongshan culture ended very unluckily when the monsoon changed its yearly course and their homeland turned into a desert, and this prompted many of them to move far to the east, to the region that is north of the Korean Peninsula.
+As their population expanded in that region they pushed into the Korean Peninsula itself.

-Although that was the end of the Hongshan culture as such, the millet farmers migrated to the east, to the region north of the Korean Peninsula, and then into the Korean Peninsula itself.
-Those who pushed on still further, across a land bridge to the Japanese Archipelago, combined with fishermen from the Ryukyu Islands to push the indigenous hunter gatherers north, into Hokkaido.
+Those who pushed on still further, across a land bridge to the Japanese Archipelago, combined forces with fishermen (from the Ryukyu Islands to the south) to push the indigenous hunter gatherers north, into Hokkaido.
 At the same time the new immigrants discarded their Koreanic language for that of the fishermen.

 Merging of peoples and technologies